Chalarangelo/mini.css/docs/v2/DEVLOG.md

 - Documented `tooltip`.
 No *dos* and *don'ts* seem to be required, as the use cases are really really simple.
 - Added accessibility guidelines for using `role="button"` in `navigation`.
 - Added `sticky` documentation in `navigation`.
 No *dos* and *dont's* either, I'm afraid, can't find any troublesome things with this.
+- Added a quick fix for `table`s' irregular styling of mutliline headers.
+Resolves #54.